 Llanrhystyd Cottage 519

-There are two beaches and access to the coastal path within approximately 15 minutes walk (3/4 of a mile) of this cottage which is set back from the road between Aberaeron and Aberystwyth.
+There are two beaches and access to the coastal path within approximately 15 minutes walk (3/4 of a mile) of this holiday cottage which is set back from the road between Aberaeron and the University town of Aberystwyth (15minutes by car) on the Cardigan Bay coastline

-Llanrhystud is a picturesque village with a post office/shop and a small supermarket, a church, pub and an open air market held once a week on a Tuesday.
+Llanrhystud is a picturesque village with a post office/shop and a small supermarket, a church, pub (The Black Lion) which serves excellent food and an open air market held once a week on a Tuesday.
 The Golf course is approximately 1 mile and has a restaurant/bar open to the public all year.
-There is also a restaurant/clubhouse open to the public during the summer months in the caravan site less than 15 mins walk from the cottage.
+There is also a restaurant/clubhouse open to the public during the summer months in the caravan site less than 15 mins walk from the cottage

-The family BATHROOM has a suite of bath, walk in double shower cubicle with level access, WC and wash hand basin.
+The family BATHROOM has a suite of white bath, WC and wash hand basin.

 Garden and Parking

-Oil fired central heating throughout, this is included in the rental from May to September and charged at a flat rate of £25 per week at all other times, please pay caretaker.
+Electricity and oil fired central heating is included from May to September and charged for at a flat rate of £30 per week at all other times (please pay owner before leaving).

 |Size||Sleeps up to 5, 3 bedrooms|